How to froth and steam milk

 Vegan?
 The best milk for frothing if you’re non dairy

-Dairy milk doens't have to be part of your coffee experience.
-Plant-based milks can also foam well – oat, almond, soy, hemp and coconut all give you rich, creamy results.
-Many non-dairy brands now sell a ‘barista’ version of their vegan milks, specially created to prevent splitting and curdling, giving you the best froth.
-Many say that plant milks bring out different flavours in your coffee, so why not give them a try?
+If you want to swerve dairy milk, then plant-based options can also foam well – oat, almond, soy, hemp and coconut provide rich, creamy results.
+Many non-dairy brands now sell a ‘barista’ version of their vegan drinks, specially created to prevent splitting and curdling, giving you the best froth.
+To suit vegan tastes, KitchenAid has included a unique plant-based mode on the Fully automatic espresso machine KF8.
+It heats and foams non-dairy drinks for any coffee drink you choose.
+Perfect.

 Latte art like a champion

 Wondering how to make latte art?
-By carefully pouring silky, well-textured milk from the jug on to a freshly prepared espresso to create different patterns.
+By carefully pouring silky, texturised milk from the jug on to a freshly prepared espresso, you can create different patterns.
 This is called ‘free-pouring’ and it takes practice — which is why there are latte art championships for baristas to show off their skills.
-You often see the leaf or rosetta effect poured on to the coffee, as well as the swan and the heart.
+You often see the leaf or rosette effect poured on to the coffee, as well as the swan and the heart.
 What’s not to love about that?

 Stencil-sprinkled art on your coffee